LISP GUI Examples

-I recently ran across Matthew D. Miller’s “Survey of the State of GUI
+I recently ran across Matthew D. Miller's "Survey of the State of

-Programming in Lisp” series on implementing a small GUI
+GUI Programming in Lisp" series on implementing a small

-application across various LISP implementations.
+GUI application across various LISP implementations.
 The first

 article in that series uses racket/gui

-, so I figured I’d
+, so I figured I'd take

-find my port here.
+port here.

-Porting the code was straightforward, but it uncovered a common
+Porting the code was straightforward, but it uncovered a common problem

-problem with bidirectional input
+with bidirectional input

-s: updating the field’s value
+s: updating the field's value observable

-To work around those sorts of problems, I introduced the #:value=?
+work around those sorts of problems, I introduced the #:value=?

-and #:value->text
+and

 arguments in commit ce190608

 .
-Input views
+Input views with a

-with a #:value=?
+#:value=?

-function only re-render the text field’s contents
+function only re-render the text field's contents when the

-to the #:value=?
+#:value=?

 function) from the previous one.
-This means that
+This means that you can use

-up triggering a re-rendering of the text, so instead of:
+a re-rendering of the text, so instead of:

 You can write: